ArcInstitute/ScreenPro2/README.md

 ## License
 ScreenPro2 is licensed under the terms of the MIT license (see [LICENSE](LICENSE) for more information) and developed by Abolfazl (Abe) Arab ([@abearab](https://github.com/abearab)), a Research Associate in the Gilbert lab at UCSF and Arc Institute.

+## Citation
+If you use ScreenPro2 in your research, please cite the following paper.